Adolescent to Adult

 Does my teen/adult need a family physician and specialists?

 Yes, it is advisable that your teen/young adult have a family physician.
 Your pediatrician can assist you in finding a family physician.
-You can also check the Ontario College of Physicians and Surgeons website to find a family doctor in your area, www.cpso.on.ca.
-If your teen is under the care of a pediatric specialist, speak to this specialist in order to obtain a referral to an adult specialist in the same discipline (neurology, orthopedics...).
+You can also check the Ontario College of Physicians and Surgeons website to find a family doctor in your area: www.cpso.on.ca .
+If your teen is under the case of a pediatric specialist, speak to this specialist in order to obtain a referral to an adult specialist in the same discipline (eg: neurology, orthopedics…).

 What financial assistance can I receive?